phr3sh/ha-hunter/README.md

 What makes ha-hunter different is that it generates homographs with all possible character combinations.
 This means it generates homographs with 1 glyph replaced or 2 or 3 or as many combinations there can be.
 ...also, it's written in python3.

-Clone it, install the requirements, run it, have fun!
+Clone it, install the requirements and run it as:
+$ python3 hhunter.py target_domains.txt